0x78654C/xTerminal/README.md

     ccs       -- Compiles and runs in memory C# code directly from a file using Roslyn.
 Usage:
                  Example 1: ccs <file_name>
                  Example 2: ccs <file_name> -p <parameter>
+    !         -- Run or add custom C# code addons as a command.
+Use -h for additional help.

     ------------------------ Games --------------------------
     flappy    -- Play Flappy Birds in console!(Created by Phan Phu Hao https://github.com/haophancs/cs-flappybird-game)